 Mast cells are highly concentrated in the gastrointestinal tract to protect humans from any foreign invaders they may swallow.
 Whether triggered by bacteria, parasites, or food allergies, mast cell activation in the gut can contribute to digestive symptoms such as heartburn, nausea, vomiting, constipation, and diarrhea.
 Digestive conditions associated with MCAS include IBS, small intestine bacterial overgrowth (SIBO), eosinophilic esophagitis, and leaky gut syndrome.

-A percentage of my patients with MCAS have reported they react with digestive or systemic symptoms to many foods, so they have to eat a limited diet.
+A significant number of my patients with MCAS have reported that they react with digestive or systemic symptoms to many foods, so they have to eat a limited diet.
 This reaction is caused by antibodies that have been formed against certain foods and then bind to mast cells.
-When the food is consumed, it binds to the antibodies and causes the mast cells to release inflammatory mediators.

 There may also be increased inflammation in the small intestine from increased mast cell activity.
 Small intestine inflammation (also termed leaky gut syndrome) allows food particles to easily cross the intestinal barrier, enter the bloodstream, and trigger an immune response.
-In my experience, when mast cell activation and leaky gut syndrome are treated effectively, people can eat more variety in their diet without adverse reactions.
+In my experience, when mast cell activation and leaky gut syndrome are effectively treated, people can eat a more varied diet without experiencing adverse reactions.

 High Histamine Foods